 Purple smoke bush, Cotinus coggygria, is a deciduous shrub that's also commonly known as smokebush, smoke tree, and purple smoke tree.
-Purple smoke bush is often used as a garden specimen due to the purple-pink plumes and the purple leaves on some cultivars.
+Purple smoke bush is often used as a garden specimen thanks to its beautiful purple-pink plumes and the purple leaves on some cultivars.
 It grows best in USDA Hardiness Zones 4-9 and is highly drought tolerant.

 Size and Shape of Purple Smoke Bush

 The purple smoke bush grows in full sun to 12–15 feet tall and 12–15 feet wide.

 Foliage, Flowers, and Fruit of Purple Smoke Bush

 The flowers are small and yellow-green, and they grow in groups that are 6–8 inches long.
 Most of them do not become fertilized, and the purple-pink plumes are the result of hairs on the infertile flowers.
 Purple smoke bush is dioecious, meaning it has "staminate and pistillate [male and female] flowers borne on different individuals."

 Design Tips for Royal Purple Smoke Bush

-- Use purple smoke bush as a specimen shrub and for fall interest.
-The purple cultivars such as 'Redsmoke' are especially useful as a contrast.
+- Thanks to its beautiful colors, purple smoke bush can be used as a specimen shrub and for fall interest.
+The purple cultivars such as 'Redsmoke' are especially useful as contrast in landscape design.

-- Leaf colors in the fall provide interest.
+- Leaf colors in the fall are useful for design interest.

 Growing Tips for Royal Purple Smoke Bush

 - Purple smoke bush is able to grow in a wide variety of soils and ranges of pH.

 - Propagation is by cuttings and seeds.

 - Purple smoke bush has a fibrous root system and is easy to transplant.